Youth

 What the Region Still Needs

 In addition to statewide changes to create more support systems, organizations across the tri-county area have built their own networks for supporting the leadership and wellbeing of young people.
 Future Leaders of America has served over 10,000 Central Coast Latinx youth, empowering and mobilizing youth leaders to advocate for policies that improve their lives and the lives of their peers and their communities.
-They have also supported nearly 1,000 youth to attend prestigious universities across the country.
+They have also supported nearly 1,000 youth in gaining admission to universities across the country.
 In 2022, CAUSE youth leaders in Santa Maria achieved a major victory in creating accessible outdoor spaces.
 They won a commitment from the County Board of Supervisors to extend the Santa Maria river levee trail to Guadalupe to connect to the coast and double the amount of public trails in northern Santa Barbara County.

 Explore the Data